 Great post!

 Useful, valuable, and very thorough post!
 Great job as always, your posts are always very helpful.
-This guide to setting up Wordpress after an install will most certainly be of great use, the steps are easily understandable.
+This guide to setting up WordPress after an install will most certainly be of great use, the steps are easily understandable.
 For someone who’s building a new blog, the tips will come in handy as well.

 This is a really thorough walkthrough.
 Many of these steps are things that took me a while to pick up on.
 It’s nice to have them all in one place.